-Town of Palm Beach Marina -
+Town of Palm Beach Marina

-Pursuant to 342.07, F.S., the Legislature recognizes that there is an important state interest in facilitating boating and other recreational access to the state's navigable waters.
-The
+Pursuant to section 342.07, Fla.
+Stats., the Legislature recognizes that there is an important state interest in facilitating boating and other recreational access to the state's navigable waters.
+The Legislature further recognizes that the waterways of the state are important for engaging in commerce and the transportation of goods and people upon such waterways and that such commerce and transportation is not feasible unless there is access to and from the navigable waters of the state through recreational and commercial working waterfronts.